Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Optionally, BMC can send the command 0x50 to notify SC about the size of the FPGA image that it indents to update.
 The byte-0 selects the target FPGA flash device and the byte1 – byte 5 (4 bytes, unsigned, LSB first) represents the size of flash image in bytes.

+**NOTE:** On boot-up, SC restores the image size to default 128 MBytes to address entire flash memory.

 *Table:* **FPGA\_SET\_IMAGE\_SIZE server BMC request**